andrewhodel/node-json-rrd/README.md

 * intervalSeconds		time between updates
 * totalSteps			total steps of data
-* dataType			GAUGE or COUNTER
+* dataType			GUAGE or COUNTER
 <pre>
-    GAUGE - values that stay within the range of defined integer types, like the value of raw materials.
+    GUAGE - values that stay within the range of defined integer types, like the value of raw materials.
     COUNTER - values that count and can exceed the maximum of a defined integer type.
 </pre>
 * updateDataPoint[]		array of data points for the update, you must maintain the same order on following update()'s